-The NEC Symposium was an incredible success and everyone wants to know how we did it.
+The NEC Symposium is a transformative meeting and everyone wants to know how we did it.
 Why and how was the NEC Symposium different from other medical conferences?

-For starters, unlike other medical conferences, the NEC Symposium – like the NEC Society – is led by parents who lost their children to NEC.
-Jennifer Canvasser and Erin Umberger co-chaired the NEC Symposium in partnership with Samir Gadepalli, MD, MS, MBA, a pediatric surgeon at the University of Michigan.
-Jennifer and Erin organized the minute details of the Symposium, from drafting the agenda to awarding scholarships for students, residents, and fellows to attend the meeting.
-With support from the Society’s Scientific Advisory Council, Jennifer and Erin executed a scientifically robust, clinically relevant, patient-integrated Symposium.
+For starters, unlike other medical conferences, the NEC Symposium – like the NEC Society – is led by patient-families personally affected by necrotizing enterocolitis.
+Jennifer Canvasser and Erin Umberger lead the NEC Symposium in partnership with the NEC Society’s multidisciplinary team and academic partners.
+With support from our Scientific Advisory Council and academic partners, the NEC Society centers patient-families to present a scientifically robust, clinically relevant, patient-integrated Symposium.

 The academic, scientific, and clinical faculty and participants are expected to authentically engage with patient-families throughout the planning and implementation stages of the NEC Symposium.
 The faculty and participants from the scientific community universally express appreciation for this process, with many noting that no other scientific meeting has such a powerful impact.
 Nearly 70% of participants report planning to implement a new research project or different care practice as a result of their participation at the NEC Symposium.
 In this way, the NEC Symposium is remarkably different from any other medical conference, and the NEC Society’s success can be replicated!

 Our Symposium participants recognize the value of scientific conferences that integrate the patient-family voice and other diverse stakeholders, therefore the NEC Society has formalized a framework for other societies to model the same approach to integrating patient-families and hosting an All-In Meeting.